Home

 When we moved to Lethbridge, Alberta, we used Sue Maier from The Mortgage Centre.
 (Hey if you get great service, why change.)

-A good mortgage broker will save you time, money, and frustration.
+A good broker will save you time, money, and frustration.

 For the most part except for some special circumstances, they are free of charge and work on your behalf, not the bank.
 We personally never paid a cent for the service.